 Section H Payment Adjustments

 A Child Care Claim, Form 10AD121E (ADM-12-S) is used by child care centers and homes whenever an adjustment is requested.
 You must clearly document why attendance was not correctly recorded on the POS machine.
 These forms are available on the Provider Web.
 Only one Child Care Claim form per month per child will be accepted and all changes made for that month must be included on the same form.
-You can print the form and complete using blue or black ink or you can complete the form electronically and print.
+The form needs to be submitted to Finance by email to email@example.com.

 If there is more than one child for whom you are filing a manual claim, you must complete a separate claim form for each of them.
 DHS will return all claim forms that are not properly completed.
 DHS will also return any claim form unpaid that does not clearly document that there was an extenuating reason why attendance could not be entered on the POS machine, such as a worker or system error.